Will save everyone on the Northern Sea Route: Russian emergency rescue vessel "Kerch Strait" is being completed

 • container capacity — 12 FEU;

-• max. continuous power of main engines — not less than 2 x 3500 kW.
+• max. continuous power of the main engine — not less than 2 x 3500 kW.

-At the outfitting base in Vladivostok, the "Kerch Strait" will undergo final completion, painting, and finishing, as well as the necessary tests.
+At the outfitting base in Vladivostok, the "Kerch Strait" will undergo final completion, painting and finishing, and the necessary tests.

-After that, the vessel will begin patrolling, emergency rescue duty in shipping and fishing areas, and offshore oil and gas fields.
-The "Kerch Strait" will also participate in servicing transport operations in ports, and engage in searching for and assisting distressed vessels.
+After that, the vessel will begin patrolling, emergency rescue duty in shipping areas, fishing grounds, offshore oil and gas fields.
+Also, the "Kerch Strait" will participate in servicing transport operations in ports, and will be engaged in searching for and assisting distressed vessels.
 The floating rescuer will help with the evacuation and accommodation of people, and providing them with medical assistance.

 New Russian fishing trawler of project TR446 is preparing for delivery